 - Duplicate and incomplete reports are in the system: There are many instances of duplicative reports and some reports do not contain all the necessary information.

-- Existence of a report does not establish causation: For any given report, there is no certainty that a suspected drug caused the reaction.
-While consumers and healthcare professionals are encouraged to report adverse events, the reaction may have been related to the underlying disease being treated, or caused by some other drug being taken concurrently, or occurred for other reasons.
+- Existence of a report does not establish causation: For any given report, there is no certainty that a suspected drug caused the event.
+While consumers and healthcare professionals are encouraged to report adverse events, the event may have been related to the underlying disease being treated, or caused by some other drug being taken concurrently, or occurred for other reasons.
 The information in these reports reflects only the reporter's observations and opinions.

 - Information in reports has not been verified: Submission of a report does not mean that the information included in it has been medically confirmed nor it is an admission from the reporter that the drug caused or contributed the event.